-Just a couple of kilometres east, the small sister village of Finikia enjoys a rather different feel: calm, tranquil and traditional.
+Just 600 metres east, the small sister village of Finikia enjoys a rather different feel: calm, tranquil and traditional.
 This is where Santorini's vineyard workers once lived, while the island's rich merchants had big houses in Oia; historically, the 2 villages have always been linked.
-Surrounded by vineyards and vegetable gardens in Finikia, 3 luxury self-catering villas – Vinsanto, Athiri and Nykteri – offer a rural retreat for romantics, families or small groups of friends (each sleeps 2-4 in 2 double bedrooms).
+Surrounded by vineyards and vegetable gardens in Finikia, 4 luxury self-catering villas offer a rural retreat for romantics, families or small groups of friends (three sleep 2-5; the fourth is a bijou gem for couples).
 Blissfully cool under a baking Aegean sun, the houses are minimalist and elegant: a blue and white archetype of Cycladic chic.
 Their charming manager, Yota, prepares a delicious breakfast – best eaten alfresco by your private plunge pool – and can arrange everything from quad bike hire and cooking classes to catamaran trips around intriguing lava islets.
-We're yet to stay but can't wait to do so.

 - The villas are cool, airy and beautifully designed, with careful attention to detail; each terrace has a shaded area for sun respite